Do ghost fields really make massive gravity invalid?: Abstract

 \section{Abstract}

-Theories of massive gravity are considered to be invalid if they contain a Boulware-Deser ghost.
-It is assumed that for such theories the Hamiltonian is unbounded from below, and the theory will be unstable, allowing the creation of particle pairs with arbitrarily large positive and negative energies.
+Theories which contain ghost fields are considered to be invalid.
+It is assumed that for such theories the energy is unbounded from below, and the theory will be unstable, allowing the creation of particle pairs with arbitrarily large positive and negative energies.
+Such ghost fields are a serious problem for theories of massive gravity.

-We present here an example of a theory of gravity, with equations locally equivalent to those of a theory of massive gravity with a ghost, where, because global restrictions of the configuration space following from the interpretation, the size of the ghost modes is restricted and the Hamiltonian bounded from below.
-This makes the ghost mode harmless.
-What solves the problem is, essentially, a question of interpretation: The ``ghost field'' is, in the theory considered, not simply a field but a preferred time coordinate, which has to be time-like.
-This excludes solutions with large oscillations of the ghost field.
+We present here an example of such a theory of gravity with a ghost field which avoids this problem.
+While its equations are locally equivalent to those of a theory of massive gravity with a ghost field, global restrictions of the configuration space have the result that the ghost mode has to remain small, and the energy has to remain positive.

-It is argued that, given that the main argument does not depend on the particular Lagrangian considered here, a similar interpretation can solve the Boulware-Deser ghost problem for other massive theories of gravity too.
+As a consequence, the existence of a ghost-like mode in the equations of the theory is not a decisive argument against this theory.